eclipse/kapua/docs/developer-guide/en/sso.md

 ### Enabling users to SSO

-In order to enable a user to login through an SSO provider, the user must first be created on the OpenID Connect server (e.g. using Keycloak, on the Keycloak Admin Console).
+In order to enable a user to login through an OpenID provider, the user must first be created on the OpenID Connect server (e.g. using Keycloak, on the Keycloak Admin Console).
 Secondly, the user can be added to Kapua.
 Such user differs from a 'normal' one for its type (which is `EXTERNAL`, while a normal user is `INTERNAL`) and for